 We are here for anyone who is unable to afford to eat properly.
 There are two ways to get help:

 Apply for voucher

 We have around 60 organisations who are able to identify if the foodbank is appropriate for you.
-They issue vouchers that can be used to collect food each week from one of our several distribution points.
+They issue vouchers for delivery of food directly to your home.

-We understand that some people have such an urgent need for food that they do not have time to collect a voucher.
-Anyone who finds themselves in that situation, who is unable to afford to eat without help, they should come directly to the King Street distribution centre, either on Wed evening or Sat morning.
-(See details above).
-They are welcome to come in person, and/or they can ask for an emergency voucher on the day.
-We never turn away anyone in an emergency.
-But once we have made sure you have enough to eat, we then help you find a referrer for future weeks where needed.
+We understand that some people have such an urgent need for food that they do not have time to organise a voucher.
+Anyone who finds themselves in that situation should leave a message on our emergency helpline on 01628 262711.
+Please note this line is only for genuine emergencies and can only be used for a single voucher.
+Once we have made sure you have enough to eat, we then help you find a referrer for future weeks where needed.

 We run a number of apps to help make our services easier to access.
-They are hosted by Krystal Hosting.
+All our dedicated apps are hosted by Krystal Hosting.
 They provide us, and all other registered charities, with significant discounts.